4xel-C/byr_HSE_subjects/README.md

 ## 🚀 To Be Implemented

-- [ ] Complete the menu logic and overall program functionality.
+- [ ] Complete the menu navigation logic.
 - [ ] Enable priority selection of newly added procedures that have never appeared in the archive.
 - [ ] Enable cherry picking when reviewing the selection.
 - [ ] Enable procedure checking to make sure no procedure are forgotten.